AdrianaMoralesQ/offpaper-dev-challenge-public/README.md

 If this is your first time, you'll be prompted to log into Shopify Partners.
 You can log in with the credentials that were given to you in our introductory Zoom call.

-Once you successfilly log in, you can return to your terminal.
+Once you successfully log in, you can return to your terminal.

 When your develepment server is up, the CLI will provide you three links: